School of Management

-- Master of Business Administration with Accounting Emphasis (M.B.A.)
+- Master of Business Administration (M.B.A.) - Management Emphasis

 - Master of Health Systems Management (M.H.S.M.)

-- Master of Healthcare Administration (Pending THECB approval, this degree program will transition from the College of Health Sciences to the School of Management during the 2016-2017 academic year.)
+- Master of Healthcare Administration (M.H.A.)
+(Pending THECB approval, this degree program will transition from the College of Health Sciences to the School of Management during the 2017-2018 academic year.)

-The primary objectives of the graduate degree programs offered in the School of Management (SOM) are to produce intellectually well-developed graduates capable of responding to the changing needs of business, industry, health care, government, and education.
-The School of Management recognizes the worth of every graduate student in the University and strives to provide all students with learning opportunities that will assist them in discovering, using, and developing optimally their individual skills, perspectives, and knowledge.
-A wide selection of course offerings permits the student to gain a comprehensive view of the fields of business and economics.
+The primary objective of the graduate degree programs offered in the School of Management (SOM) is to produce intellectually well-developed graduates who are capable of responding to the changing needs of business, industry, health care, government, and education.
+The School of Management recognizes the worth of every graduate student in the University and strives to provide all students with learning opportunities that will assist them in discovering, using, and optimally developing their individual skills, perspectives, and knowledge.
+A wide selection of course offerings permits the student to gain a comprehensive view of the fields of business, economics, and healthcare administration.

-Foundation coursework may be required for students who do not have either undergraduate coursework in business, or appropriate business experience.
-The need for foundation coursework is assessed on an individual case basis by evaluating the student's undergraduate transcripts and current resume.
-A student may be assigned any of the following foundations courses: BUS 5013 Foundations in Business, BUS 5093 Financial Accounting, and BUS 5753 Foundations of Financial Management.
+Foundation coursework may be required for students who have not completed undergraduate coursework in business, or do not have appropriate business experience.
+The need for foundation coursework is assessed on an individual case basis, by evaluating the student's undergraduate transcripts and current resume.
+A student may be assigned any of the following foundations courses: BUS 5013 , BUS 5093 , and BUS 5753 .

 Master of Health System Management (M.H.S.M.)

-The Executive M.B.A./M.H.S.M. dual degree is designed to combine study of both general business and the business of health services.
+The M.B.A. /M.H.S.M. dual degree is designed to combine study of both general business and the business of health services.
 Graduates will be required to complete 57 credit hours and will receive both degrees.
 The strength of the dual degree lies in the fact that it applies the theoretical concepts of business administration to the management of health care organizations.